 Windows Key + Print Screen Button

-1. Locate the Windows Key how to take a screenshot2 and "prt scrn" buttons on your keyboard and press them at the same time.
+1. Locate the Windows Key and "prt scrn" buttons on your keyboard and press them at the same time.
 The screen will briefly turn grey, letting you know the screenshot was successful.

 Tip: If you would prefer, you can also hold down the Windows Key before pressing the "prt scn" button.
 Some users find this easier!